Khovanov complexes of rational tangles: A recap of local Khovanov homology

-Here $C,D,F$ and $F$ are arbitrary columns of objects in $\Cc$ and all Greek letters (other than $\phi$) represent arbitrary matrices of morphisms in $\Cc$ (having the appropriate dimensions, domains and ranges); all matrices appearing in these complexes are block-matrices with blocks as specified.
-The claim still holds if $b_1$ and $b_2$ are direct sums of objects, provided the matrix $\phi$ is invertible. \end{lemma}
+Here $C,D,F$ and $F$ are arbitrary columns of objects in $\Cc$ and all Greek letters (other than $\phi$) represent arbitrary matrices of morphisms in $\Cc$; all matrices appearing in these complexes are block-matrices with blocks as specified. \end{lemma}

-\begin{proof} The $2 \times 2$ (block) matrices in the first two complexes above differ by invertible row and column operations -- that is, by a change of basis.
-When the corresponding operations are performed on $ $ and $ $ these change to $ $ and $ $ respectively.
-Since the differentials square to 0 we have $\mu \phi - \nu \gamma = 0 = \phi \alpha - \delta \beta$, from which the isomorphism follows.